PaulWay/openscad_work/libs/README.md

     - Take any child object and trim off the bits below the XY plane, and above a plane `height` above the XY plane.
 Useful for flattening round objects onto a plane.
+` **Twist generators**
+  - `arith_twist(start_angle, stop_angle, height, steps)`
+    - Produces a series of `linear_extrude`d segments of a child 2D object, extruded with gradually increasing twist angles.
+The final object will be `height` high.
+The final total twist (should you need to align something with the final position of your object) is echoed.
 - **Simple cubic modules**
   - `rounded_box(length, width, height, outer_r, remove_top_face=true, method="mink")`
     - A box with rounded corners (chamfered), with the top face rounded or flat.